Transferable Attack for Semantic Segmentation: Introduction

 With the above three main motivations, we work on transferable attacks for semantic segmentation.
-Firstly, we extensively explore conventional image classification based adversarial attacks and transferable attacks, and extend those solutions to semantic segmentation, a dense pixel-wise classification task.
-Secondly, we observe three main attributes to achieve effective transferable attack, and present ensemble attack as an effective technique to achieve better transferable attack.
-Lastly, we consider robustness of vision foundation models~\cite{kirillov2023segany} \wrt~transferable adversarial attack, further explaining the necessity of our investigation on transferable attack for semantic segmentation.
+Firstly, we extensively explore conventional image classification-based adversarial attacks and transferable attacks, and extend those solutions to semantic segmentation, a dense pixel-wise classification task.
+Secondly, we observe three main attributes, which include proper data augmentation, gradient stabilization and network structure refinement to achieve effective transferable attacks, and present ensemble attack to achieve better transferable attacks.
+The ensemble attacks work because it realizes the data augmentation and the gradient stabilization at the same time.
+Lastly, we consider the robustness of vision foundation models~\cite{kirillov2023segany} \wrt~transferable adversarial attack, further explaining the necessity of our investigation on the transferable attack for semantic segmentation.